 In Reception, the children can choose from a range of musical instruments during their free play and also have singing time once a week, as well as learning and practising a nursery rhyme of their choice each week.

 In Years 1 to 6 we have recently signed up to Charanga, a music scheme which matches the requirements of the National Curriculum.
+We are starting to teach how to play the glockenspiel from Year 3 upwards.
 We also equip our Year 6 pupils to have the knowledge, confidence and leadership skills to lead the younger years through singing prayers each morning.